dustinpfister/blog_posts/_posts/lodash_foreach.md

 ## Conclusion

-Hopefully answering a certain question many javaScript developers have these days.
-Which is the question of the relevance of lodash today.
-I would say the answer is to some effect yes, but if you say otherwise I understand why.
+Hopefully this post answered a certain question many javaScript developers may have these days, which is the question of the relevance of lodash today.
+I would say yes, but I can also understand the alternative mindset with this as well.
+If you enjoyed this post you might want to check out my main post on [lodash in general](/2019/02/15/lodash/), in any case thank you for reading.